GoC-Spending/Gov-wide-Chart-of-Accounts/7-2-eng.pdf.md

 Compensation - Designated Holiday (BUD 604)
 Late Hour Premium

-0104Civilian holiday pay in lieu of leave
-Remuneration paid to civilian personnel in lieu of, or to compensate for, annual vacation leave or statutory holidays.
+0104 	Civilian holiday pay in lieu of leave Remuneration paid to civilian personnel in lieu of, or to compensate for, annual vacation leave or statutory holidays.
 This object will include all expenditures charged to the following pay entitlement
 codes:
-025Holiday Pay Allowance - Subject to Superannuation 029Leave - Payment in Lieu - "S"033Leave - Payment in Lieu - "X" and "T"
+025 	Holiday Pay Allowance - Subject to Superannuation 029 	Leave - Payment in Lieu - "S"033 	Leave - Payment in Lieu - "X" and "T"
-045Holiday Pay Allowance - Not Subject to Superannuation 073Vacation Pay of 4%, 6% or 8%
+045 	Holiday Pay Allowance - Not Subject to Superannuation 073 	Vacation Pay of 4%, 6% or 8%
-173Premium Pay in Lieu of Statutory Holidays 249Vacation Pay - Various Rates
+173 	Premium Pay in Lieu of Statutory Holidays
+249 	Vacation Pay - Various Rates
-1F 3Lay Day Payment in Lieu of Vacation Credits
+1 	F 3 	Lay Day Payment in Lieu of Vacation Credits

-0105Civilian overtime (for additional hours) Remuneration paid to civilian personnel received for working time, that is, additional to the normal hours worked.
+0105 	Civilian overtime (for additional hours) Remuneration paid to civilian personnel received for working time, that is, additional to the normal hours worked.
 This object will include all expenditures charged to the following pay entitlement